ludwig-ai/ludwig-docs/docs/examples/text_classification.md

     ```python
     config = {
         "input_features": [
             {
                 "name": "title",  # The name of the input column
                 "type": "text",  # Data type of the input column
-          "encoder": {
-                "type": "parallel_cnn"
-           }                          # The model architecture we should use for encoding this column
+                "encoder": {"type": "parallel_cnn"},  # The model architecture we should use for encoding this column
             }
         ],
         "output_features": [
             {
                 "name": "class",
                 "type": "category",
             }
         ],
         "trainer": {
             "epochs": 3,  # We'll train for three epochs.
 Training longer might give
             # better performance.
-      }
+        },
     }
     ```